-PHA's definition of a complaint is:
+PSPS's definition of a complaint is:

-'An expression of dissatisfaction by one or more members of the public about PHA's action or lack of action, or about the standard of service provided by or on behalf of PHA.'
+'An expression of dissatisfaction by one or more members of the public about PSPS's action or lack of action, or about the standard of service provided by or on behalf of PSPS.'

-A complaint may relate to:

-failure to provide a service

-inadequate standard of service

-dissatisfaction with PHA policy

-disagreement with a decision where the customer cannot use another procedure (for example an appeal) to resolve the matter treatment by or attitude of a member of staff delays in responding to enquiries and requests.
+A complaint may relate to: failure to provide a service inadequate standard of service dissatisfaction with PSPS policy disagreement with a decision where the customer cannot use another procedure (for example an appeal) to resolve the matter treatment by or attitude of a member of staff PSPS's failure to follow the appropriate administrative process delays in responding to enquiries and requests.